kokchuan101/lambda-terraform-helloworld/README.md

 - setup Terraform for lambda function instead of using AWS SAM CLI
 - experiment applying Terraform in local machine using localstack
-- create Github Action to orchestrate lambda resource in AWS and CI/CD pipeline to deploy lambda function
+- create Github Action to orchestrate lambda resource in AWS and create CI/CD pipeline to deploy lambda function

-Description below will cover AWS SAM CLI and Terraform implementation for both local testing.
+Description below will cover AWS SAM CLI and Terraform implementation for both local testing and deployment.

 ---